flimflam-austin/hugo-cms-test/content/quick_reads/20210415-qtd-michelle-l-heureux/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _"Just because something bad happened to me, doesn’t mean it has to become who I am, and we can take what happened to us, and turn around and do good things for others.”_
+      <div><blockquote><em>"Just because something bad happened to me, doesn’t
+      mean it has to become who I am, and we can take what happened to us, and turn around and do good things for others.”
+      </em></blockquote><p></p></div>
     citation: MICHELLE L’HEUREUX
     _key: d6832c1f9e08
   - order: 1
     useCheckmark: true
     body: >-
-      L’Heureux is one of 260+ people injured during the 2013 terrorist attack at the iconic Boston Marathon.
+      <p>L’Heureux is one of 260+ people injured during the 2013 terrorist
+      attack at the iconic Boston Marathon.
 3 people died, incl. an 8-year-old boy, and a MIT police officer murdered by the terrorists during the manhunt.
-      Michelle shares what she's learned about resilience in an interview w/ SmartHER News, including how you can honor the day by random acts of kindness aka "One Boston Day."
+Michelle shares what she's learned about resilience in an interview w/ SmartHER News, including how you can honor the day by random acts of kindness aka "One Boston Day."</p>
     _key: 6e53dd6754b6

 ---